EGI-Federation/notebooks/source/operations.rst

    $ eval "$(egicli endpoint token --site CESGA --project-id fcaf23d103c1485694e7494a59ee5f09)"

-First get the network ids and pool to use for the site:
+First get the network IDs and pool to use for the site:

 .. code-block:: shell